 Skip to main content

-This is the online manual for DLTdv8.
+This is the online manual for DLTdv8, last updated 2025-09-06.
 At the moment this consists mostly of a series of tutorial videos (below).
 To follow along with the tutorial you’ll need the DLTdv8_tutorial_data.zip file.
 If you want to test out using trained Deep Learning networks with DLTdv8 but can’t or don’t want to train them yourself you can download pre-trained tutorial networks and import them using the Network Manager while following along with the tutorial.
+Many of the older tutorials for DLTdv versions prior to version 8 are still relevant, you can find these on the main DLTdv landing page https://biomech.web.unc.edu/dltdv/

 Contents: